CMV-Fuse: Cross Modal-View Fusion of AMR, Syntax, and Knowledge Representations for Aspect Based Sentiment Analysis

 For AMR preprocessing, we use AMRBART \cite{bai-etal-2022-graph} for semantic parsing and \cite{blodgett-schneider-2021-probabilistic} for token alignment, with SuPar \cite{Zhang2020SuPar} for dependency and constituent tree parsing.

+To incorporate external knowledge, we use WordNet\cite{wordnet} as a lexical-semantic knowledge base, which is converted into relational triples encoding synonymy, antonymy, and hypernym–hyponym relations.
+Knowledge graph embeddings are trained on these triples using OpenKE\cite{openke} with DistMult, and the resulting embedding matrix serves as the external knowledge representation $h_{kg}$.
+Each input token is linked to its corresponding WordNet concept via lemma matching, and the associated embedding is retrieved from the trained model.

 We use the bert-base-uncased model \citet{devlin-etal-2019-bert} with 768-dimensional hidden vectors and a sequence length of 100.
-The AMRGCN, DepGCN, ConGCN, and SemGCN layers are set to (1, 8, 6), (5, 2, 6), (3, 6, 3), and (7, 8, 6), respectively, with $\beta$ coefficients (0.5, 0.2, 0.5).
+For the three datasets (in the order of Table~\ref{tab:main_results}), the AMRGCN, DepGCN, ConGCN, and SemGCN layers are set to (1, 8, 6), (5, 2, 6), (3, 6, 3), and (7, 8, 6).
 Hyperparameters $\delta$ and $\gamma$ are set to 10 and 0.2.
 We train for 15 epochs, evaluating after each epoch.
-All experiments run on A100 GPUs, with each taking an average of ~15 minutes.
+All experiments run on A100 GPUs, with each dataset taking an average of ~15 minutes.
 Performance is evaluated using Accuracy and macro-F1 scores.